Aezneth/ccna-network-labs/lab2-roas-security/README.md

 ## Troubleshooting Notes
 Port security initially showed zero learned addresses (`CurrentAddr: 0`) despite correct configuration.
-This was resolved by generating traffic from each PC — sticky MAC learning only populates once a frame is actually received on the port, not at the moment the configuration is applied.
+This was resolved by generating traffic from each PC, sticky MAC learning only populates once a frame is actually received on the port, not at the moment the configuration is applied.